faircloth-lab/phyluce/docs/assembly.rst

         dendrocygna_bicolor1

-    We are working to ensure that you will also not have problems if you use a naming scheme that suffixes the species binomials with an accession number that is **simply** formatted (e.g. no slashes, dashes, etc.)::
+    We are working to ensure that you will also not have problems if you use a naming scheme that suffixes the species binomial(s) with an accession number that is **simply** formatted (e.g. no slashes, dashes, etc.)::

         anas_platyrhynchos_KGH2267